nperegrine/ybanklite/README.md

 ## Description
 This repository contains the upgraded yBank web and api projects for the Test Assignment

-The following key considerations where taken into account when working on this Test Assignment:
+The following key considerations where taken into account when working on this upgraded Test Assignment:

 * **Security** - Prevent app from being hacked.
 * **Best Practices** - Applied SOLID principles, re-wrote and refactored code to ensure it is cleaner and easier to maintain.